n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Folder Structure for Workflow Management inside Make.com

-Make's folder management with workflow previews
+Make's folder management with workflow previews.

 Meanwhile, n8n takes a different route, limiting folders in its lower pricing tiers to just two and offering none at all on the free version.
 If you’re on a budget and manage multiple workflows in a self-hosted environment this can quickly become a mess.
 For users with fewer workflows, this might not sting, and n8n’s search functionality can help you dig through the pile.
-If don't want to upgrade your plan for this single feature, Make’s unlimited folders win hands down for keeping things tidy.
+If you don't want to upgrade your plan for this single feature, Make’s unlimited folders win hands down for keeping things tidy.

 Workflow Management Dashboard inside n8n

-n8n's workflow list
+n8n's workflow list.

 Activating Workflows